-Once the envelope had been marked, the envelope was then sealed inside a tamper proof evidence bag which was sealed and then locked into a time lock safe.
-At no point during this did Looch have any control as to what markings were put on the envelope and which safe the prediction was the be locked into.
+Once the envelope had been marked, it was then sealed inside a tamper proof evidence bag which was sealed and then locked into a time lock safe.
+At no point during this did Looch have any control as to what markings were put on the envelope and which safe it was the be locked into.

 The match was to kick off at 2:15pm that afternoon, Looch was not allowed at the match and instead was invited to an interview by the Ashton family for the In-touch Community magazine.